TritonDataCenter/triton-kubernetes/docs/guide/cluster-manager.md

 ## Cluster Manager

 Cluster Managers can manage multiple clusters across regions/data-centers and/or clouds.
+It is a global cluster manager which will run on Triton and manages Kubernetes environments.
+This cluster manager will manage environments running on any region of any supported cloud.

 To run the cli in interactive mode, run the following:
 ```